protocol/launchpad/docs/libp2p/libp2p-connections-users.md

 ### Negotiating protocols

 After the connection is established (i.e. handshake, security, and multiplexing), peers exchange what application protocols they support.
-Because `multistream-select` is used, the procedure to agree on an application protocol is the same than for the security and mutiplexing negotiations: the protocol identifier is sent to the peer and `na` is answered if the protocol is not supported.
+Because `multistream-select` is used, the procedure to agree on an application protocol is the same as for the security and mutiplexing negotiations: the protocol identifier is sent to the peer and `na` is answered if the protocol is not supported.

 Every supported protocol is assigned a handler, which manages the data for that protocol.